 Here are my choices for The Best Websites For Teaching & Learning About World History:

-The United States Holocaust Memorial Museum Online Exhibitions is the one site on this list that has a focus on a more narrow time period, and I’m ranking it at number nine.
+The United States Holocaust Memorial Museum Online Exhibitions is the one site on this list that has a focus on a more narrow time period.
 They just have an extraordinary collection of online and interactive presentations that I felt needed to be included here.

 The History section of the Simple English Wikipedia is number six.
 I think the title is self-explanatory.